meteor-gazelle/meteor-gazelle/README.md

 Installation
 ------------
+After [installing Meteor](https://www.meteor.com/install), clone this repository, create a settings.json file based off of the settings template and run 'meteor run --settings setttings.json'.

-[Vagrant](https://github.com/meteor-gazelle/vagrant) allows for a simple installation.
+[Vagrant](https://github.com/meteor-gazelle/vagrant) allows for a simple installation for a clean development environment.
 The readme provides detailed instructions for how to set it up.
 Vagrant is good if you'd like to run meteor-gazelle in a Debian environment.

-Meteor also provides [installation instructions](https://www.meteor.com/install) for setup without the use of Vagrant.